Smile-SA/smile-magento-elasticsearch/doc/behavorial-search.md

 </VirtualHost>
 ```

-####Create log target folder
+#### Create log target folder

 Even if not mandatory, it is strongly advised that you create a separated directory to store the logs produced by the tracker :

+Following instruction need to be adapted if you don't use the same path as described upon.

 > mkdir -p /var/log/smile_searchandising_suite/apache_raw_events

-Following instructions need to be adapted if you don't use the same path as described upon.

 > **Note :**
+> * On multi-front servers, you have to append the VirtualHost on all frontal server, on consider redirecting the traffic for this domain on a dedicated server.
+> * On multi-front servers, you have to append logstash to all front server, or consider using a log collector policy to gather all logs into a same place.
 > * If using Varnish, you have to exclude the hit domain from the cache.
 > * If using SSL on your website, you will need **to duplicate this configuration on the SSL port (443)** in order your website respond to https://t.mysite.com correctly. **You will need a valid certificate for this domain.**
 > * Use the same domain name for SSL and non-SSL (a limitation into the tracking module does not allow different domain name).